Image: iStock

 - Sandwiches: Cut thin slices of cucumber and put in between two slices of bread along with some unsalted butter, chopped mint leaves, and sour cream cheese.
 These make an ideal snack to go with a cup of green or mint tea.

 - Tzatziki sauce: Combine one large, sliced cucumber, three tablespoons of plain or Greek yogurt, one tablespoon of fresh mint or dill, and one minced garlic clove.
-Add one tablespoon salt and three tablespoons lemon juice.
+Add one tablespoon of salt and three tablespoons of lemon juice.
 Refrigerate the mixture for five to six hours, and serve as a salad dressing.

 Next, we answer a few commonly asked questions about eating cucumbers when pregnant.